Blepharoplasty (Eye Lift Surgery)

 Upper Eyelid Lift Procedure

 Your surgeon will perform an upper eyelid lift to remove excess skin and fat tissue that could be causing the droopy or inflated appearance.
-Although most of the drooping and fat deposits in the eyelids are caused by age, your surgeon can reverse these effects with an easy procedure that is simple enough to give you a refreshed, youthful appearance no matter your age.
+This is a relatively simple procedure that will give you a refreshed and more youthful appearance no matter your age.

-Your surgeon will make incisions at the natural creases on the upper lids to conceal any scarring then will remove any excess skin that may be obstructing vision or causing a tired or droopy appearance.
-Restricted skin is removed and repositioned to give the patient a younger appearance.
+Your surgeon will make incisions along the natural creases of the upper lids to conceal any scarring.
+Next, any excess skin that may be obstructing vision or causing a tired or droopy appearance is removed.
+Less than an hour later, the patient is left with a rejuvenated appearance.
 Incisions are closed using fine sutures.

 Recovery